Last Updated on May 2, 2023

 It has the standard Travel Accident, Flight Delay and Car Rental insurance.
 On top of that it has Price Protection, Trip Cancellation and Interruption insurance as well as a really good out-of-province emergency medical insurance benefit.

-The card also offers free Priority Pass membership which allows access to over 1,300 business class lounges Worldwide.
+The card also offers free Visa Airport Companion membership which allows access to over 1,300 business class lounges Worldwide including Plaza Premium lounges.
 Normally the pass costs US$99 per year plus your entry fee into each lounge of US$32.
-The Scotiabank Passport Visa Infinite card also gives you six complimentary lounge access passes valued at a total of US$192.
-As you can see the Priority Pass benefit is worth about C$350 alone which is more than double the annual fee cost.
-Also as Plaza Premium Lounges left Priority Pass this card does allow you to access Plaza Premium lounges with your complimentary passes until June 30, 2022 (Learn more here)
+The Scotiabank Passport Visa Infinite card also gives you six complimentary lounge access passes each year valued at a total of US$192.
+As you can see the lounge benefit is worth about C$350 alone which more than covers the $150 annual fee on the card.

 Recommended Reading: Rewards Canada's Guide to Business Class Lounge Access

 The best thing about the Scotiabank Passport Visa Infinite card is the no foreign transaction fee benefit.
-Whether you travel lots outside Canada, shop online a ton from the U.S. or import goods for your business, being able to save 2 to 3% on each transaction is a huge deal.
+Whether you travel lots outside Canada, shop online a lot from the U.S. or other countries, being able to save 2 to 3% on each transaction is a huge deal.

-The next best feature of this card is the Priority Pass benefit.
+The next best feature of this card is the Visa Airport Companion benefit.
 Scotiabank covers the annual membership fee and gives you 6 free lounge visits.
-This provides well around C$300 in value but you'll want to be sure you travel at least once or twice per year via an airport that has Priority Pass lounges to make sure you can take advantage of them!
+This provides well around C$300 in value but you'll want to be sure you travel at least once or twice per year via an airport that has lounges to make sure you can take advantage of them!

 The card also has a very strong insurance package including trip cancellation and up to 25 days of out of province emergency medical coverage for those under 65 years old and 10 days for those 65 and over.

 Their isn't too much that is bad about this card, probably our biggest gripe is the earn rate on the card.
 Don't get us wrong, it's not that bad when you take into account all the benefits and features of this card, like we've said it's a well rounded card but when looking at earn rate only, this card comes up short when you compare it to some other cards.
-Some examples are Scotia's own Gold American Express card, it earn 5x points at gas stations, grocery stores, dining and entertainment or American Express' Cobalt card that offers 5x points on eats and drinks and then 2x on the same transit but even other categories.
+Some examples are Scotia's own Gold American Express card, it earns 6x points at Sobeys, Safeway and other Empires stores, 5x points at grocery stores, dining and entertainment or you could get the American Express Cobalt card that offers 5x points on eats and drinks and has other multipliers.
+(The trick here is to get the Passport Visa Infinite and the Scotia Gold Amex Card!)

 Finally the annual fees are higher than some comparable cards at $150 versus $120 but as already mentioned this card offers a lot more at that price than most of the $120 cards and you can't forget that the first supplementary card is free which most of this card's competitors charge $50 for.

 We have been waiting for the day a major Canadian bank decided to launch to a no foreign transaction fee card since 2014.
-And with the loss of the Chase Visa cards in March of 2018, the launch of this card couldn't come at a better time.
+And with the loss of the Chase Visa cards in March of 2018, the launch of this card couldn't have come at a better time.
 Up until the release of the Scotiabank Passport Visa Infinite card, the few no foreign transaction fee cards that were in our market were of the give and take variety.
 We'll give you no foreign transaction fees but we won't give you much insurance or rewards.
-This rang true for more of them except for HSBC's client offering but then again their application requirements are stricter than most so that is a downfall of that card.
 So for a major bank to come out with an accessible card that provides excellent benefits, good points earning and no foreign transaction fees is a step in the right direction for our market.
 We stated back in 2014 that the first major card issuer to come out with a no FX fee card stood to take a big chunk of the market and that was just based on that fee - it didn't include whatever else the card offered and Scotiabank really took the bull by horns here with this card.
 With the Scotiabank Passport Visa Infinite card you get a well rounded card that curbed the give and take - it gives you almost everything you need in travel rewards credit card.